Season One, Episode Fourteen: “That Damn Donna Reed”

 RORY: Can we go for a weekend?

-— Valium (generic: diazepam) is a brand name medication commonly prescribed to treat anxiety, seizures, insomnia, and other disorders.
-“It has been one of the most frequently prescribed medications in the world since its launch in 1963.
+• Valium (generic: diazepam) is a brand-name medication commonly prescribed to treat anxiety, seizures, insomnia, and other disorders.
+Despite the potential for abuse and addiction, “it has been one of the most frequently prescribed medications in the world since its launch in 1963.
 In the United States it was the best-selling medication between 1968 and 1982” (Wikipedia).

-— Sookie’s slightly worrying penchant for pharmaceuticals was first made apparent in episode nine at 09:35.
+• Sookie’s slightly concerning use of pharmaceuticals was first made apparent in episode nine.

 LORELAI: Joan and Melissa Rivers here think I’m being morbid.

-— Joan Rivers (born Joan Molinsky, 1933-2014) was a comedian, writer, producer, and actress.
-In 1986, she became the first woman to host a late-night network television talk show with the premiere of The Late Show with Joan Rivers.
+• Joan Rivers (born Joan Molinsky, 1933-2014) was a comedian, writer, producer, and actor.
+In 1986, she became the first woman to host a late-night network talk show with the premiere of The Late Show with Joan Rivers.
 Her blunt, often abrasive style of humor was sometimes criticized as insensitive, and her material sometimes touched on controversial subject matter, such as the Holocaust.
 (It is worth noting that Rivers, herself, was Jewish.)

-— Actress and television host Melissa Rivers (born Melissa Rosenberg, 1968) is the only child of Joan’s marriage to Edgar Rosenberg, who died by suicide in 1987.
-In 1994, Joan and Melissa portrayed themselves in the television docudrama Tears and Laughter: The Joan and Melissa Rivers Story, which tells of the aftermath of Rosenberg’s suicide and is described by Entertainment Weekly as “ghoulishly creepy.”
+• Actor and television host Melissa Rivers (born Melissa Rosenberg, 1968) is the only child of Joan’s marriage to Edgar Rosenberg, who died by suicide in 1987.
+In 1994, Joan and Melissa portrayed themselves in the television docudrama Tears and Laughter: The Joan and Melissa Rivers Story, which depicts the aftermath of Rosenberg’s suicide and is described by Entertainment Weekly as “ghoulishly creepy.”

 RORY: Each of us have to follow a chick through its entire growth process.
 Everything has to be logged: eating habits, sleeping habits…